 Paragraph (d)(1) includes general requirements for facilities that register under Rule 222 (e.g., comply with operating conditions, maintain records, etc.).
 Revisions to subparagraph (d)(1)(C) and the addition of subparagraph (d)(1)(I) are necessary due to the removal of Rule 219 paragraph (s)(3) provisions.
 Specifically, under subparagraph (d)(1)(C), a revision is necessary to clarify that one filing is required for all the categories of equipment, processes, or operations listed in subparagraphs (b)(2)(A) through (b)(2)(C).
 A clarification is included in subparagraph (d)(1)(G) to indicate the daily limit of process VOC emissions for food ovens may be verified through the calendar monthly emissions divided by 30, a methodology used to determine daily emission increases used for offset requirements in Rule 1306 Emission Calculations.
 Food ovens with low process VOC emissions may also demonstrate compliance with the daily limit by calculating the maximum potential to emit assuming full operations including 24 hours of operating hours and maximum loading/throughput.
+Alternatively, a survey of emissions from food ovens based on representative worst-case operating parameters (e.g., oven size, operating hours) may be used to demonstrate that maximum potential VOC emissions are below the daily limit.
 The maximum potential to emit calculation shall be re-assessed when any of the assumptions or parameters are changed.
-If the equipment's maximum potential to emit is below the daily limit, a daily operation log is not required but an annual record such as production and purchase record is needed to verify compliance.
+If the equipment's maximum potential to emit is below the daily limit, a daily operation log is not required but an annual records, such as annual or monthly production and purchase records is are needed to verify compliance.
 The daily limit is applicable for each piece of equipment.
 Verifications/records that are based on emissions from all food ovens at a facility are considered acceptable as long as the facility-wide emissions from this source category are below the daily limit for each piece of equipment.